Necktie stripes by the Leidsche Das.

 Here’s a brief look back at the history of the necktie stripes pattern.

 The stripes of European ties run from bottom left to top right.
-The stripes of American ties run from bottom right to top left.
+The stripes of American ties run from the bottom right to the top left.

 There are different versions of why this is the case and opinions are divided.